-- Applicant must complete an essay of 500 words or less, entitled, “What does the future of agriculture look like, and what role will I play in that future.”
+- Applicant must complete an essay of 500 words or less, entitled, “What is the future of agriculture and what role will I play in that future?”

 - Applicant must provide two letters of recommendation from an authority figure dealing directly with the student’s academic progress such as HS Guidance Counselor, Ag teacher, other Advisor, etc. and one personal recommendation letter, such as FFA advisor, pastor, etc.

 - Applicant must show demonstrated extra-curricular activities/leadership skills in agriculture activities.